Siege of al-Fu'ah and Kafriya: 2015

 On 31 August, Army of Conquest rebels launched a powerful attack on the enclave and captured al-Suwaghiyah, forcing the government soldiers to retreat to Tal Khirbat.
 Opposition media reported that the village of Deir al-Zaghab, due south of Kafariya and southeast of al-Fu'ah, had also been captured by rebels, but pro-government media said the pro-government forces had repelled an attack on the area.
 There were two days of protests in pro-government areas across Syria, including Sayeda Zainab, Homs and Latakia, calling on the government to save the civilians trapped in the siege; protesters burned tires and blocked the Damascus International Airport road.
 The government blamed the demonstrations on "young anarchists".

-Between 3 September and 5 September, government sources reported that the rebels intensively shelled the enclave and launched a number of attacks on al-Fu'ah and Kafriya from Maarrat Misrin, al-Suwaghiyah and Idlib city.
+Between 3 and 5 September, government sources reported that the rebels intensively shelled the enclave and launched a number of attacks on al-Fu'ah and Kafriya from Maarrat Misrin, al-Suwaghiyah and Idlib city.
 The attacks were repelled, with the Syrian Army reportedly destroying three armoured vehicles.

 On 18 September, the rebels launched a new attack on the enclave, firing almost 400 shells and rockets, while nine car bombs (including seven suicide bombers) were detonated at government positions.
 The clashes led to the death of at least 29 rebels and 21 Syrian soldiers, as well as seven civilians.
 The SOHR reported that the rebels gained some ground, though Iranian media said National Defence Forces and Hezbollah were able to defend their positions.
-Ajnad al-Sham threatened on social media to shell Fu'ah and Kefriya with over 100 mortars a day.
+Ajnad al-Sham threatened on social media to shell Fu'ah and Kafriya with over 100 mortars a day.
 On 19 September, SOHR reported that rebels advanced again in the vicinity of al-Fuah, capturing Tal Al-Khirbat and a number of checkpoints around it according to pro-government sources.
 According to government claims, the rebels lost over 100 fighters, including 31 foreign fighters.

 On 20 September, a second cease-fire in al-Zabadani/Madaya and al-Fou'aa/Kafriya was implemented, where the rebels allowed humanitarian aid to the besieged civilians of al-Fu'ah and Kafriya.
 A violation of this cease-fire was reported the next day as the rebels resumed shelling the towns.
 Rebels again violated the cease-fire by shelling the towns at the end of the month, but the overall cease-fire held.
 The Iranian Air Force began to airdrop supplies for al-Fu'ah and Kafriya using two Lockheed C-130 Hercules in October.